nilx/io_png/README.txt

 libpng is required, version >= 1.2.2.
 The source code and binaries can be found at http://www.libpng.org/pub/png/libpng.html.

+Note that libpng requires zlib for compression.
+The source code and binaries can be found at http://www.zlib.net/.

 io_png.c is ANSI C, and should compile on any system with any ANSI C compiler.

 # USAGE

 Compile io_png.c with your program, and include io_png.h to get the function declarations.
+You can use io_png.c with C or C++ code.

 ## READ

 A PNG image is read into a single array.
-For multiple channel images, the output array is deinterlaced and successively contains contains each channel.
+For multiple channel images, the output array is deinterlaced and successively contains each channel.
 For example, a color image with 30 rows and 40 columns is read into a single array of 3600 cells, with:

 * the first 1200 cells (30 x 40) containing the red channel
 * the next 1200 cells containing the green channel
 * the last 1200 cells containing the blue channel

-In each channel, the image is stores row after row.
+In each channel, the image is stored row after row.

 No image structure is needed, and the image size information is collected via pointer parameters.